Queries

 def _next_cursor(self, pages: list[Page]) -> str | None:

-return first.data[0].id if first.data else NoneRequired Decorators
+return pages[-1].data[-1].id if pages and pages[-1].data else NoneRequired Decorators

 @infinite_query_prop.key